- Glossary of terms

 Example

-An example of the use of these terms is that the heart lies anterior to the spine, which means that it is at the front of the body in the chest.
-The spine lies posterior to the breastbone, because it is at the back of the body.
+An example of the use of these terms is that the heart lies anterior to the spine, meaning it is located at the front of the body in the chest.
+The spine lies posterior to the breastbone because it is at the back of the body.

-These designations are also used to indicate the front and back of a single body part.
-For example the front (anterior side) or back (posterior side) of the shoulder.
+These designations are also used to indicate the front (anterior side) or back (posterior side) of a single body part, such as the shoulder.

-These terms are mainly used by (para-)medics, such as doctors and physiotherapists, to communicate more accurately about the location of an injury or problem.
-As a patient you do not necessarily have to be familiar with these terms, although it can help to understand a medical report better.
+These terms are mainly used by (para-)medical professionals, such as doctors and physiotherapists, to communicate more accurately about the location of an injury or problem.
+As a patient, you do not necessarily have to be familiar with these terms, although they can help you better understand a medical report.

 Related topics